DomVinyard/designdev/README.md

 # dom.fyi

-Notes-app as a backend.

-- 🚀 [Here’s the plan]
-- 🚀 [Blog is live 🎉]
-- 🚀 [My deployment works like this]
+> I want my notes app to be the back-end for this content.
+I don’t want to do anything except write little notes.
+No upload process, no logging in to anywhere, no faffing.
+I want to write one note every day, tag it and have it automatically publish online.

+1. Create a new note every day with the date as the title (in the [correct format])
+2. Write some stuff
+3. Add a rocket emoji (🚀) on the first line

+Write anywhere using any notes app that can sync with Dropbox (I use [iA Writer]).
+Dropbox keeps the devices (and the blog) in sync at all times as a single source of truth.

 ### Usage

-If you want your own auto-deploy notes-as-a-backend app this should be enough to get you started.
+If you want to launch your own auto-deploy notes-as-a-backend app this should be enough to get you started pretty quickly.
 Clone this repo and set the following environment variables.

 ```
 NETLIFY_BUILD_HOOK=url # from Netlify